A complete set of resources for the Australian Regional Environmental Accounts Trial are available and include:

 In 2008 the Wentworth Group of Concerned Scientists developed and produced a paper on the Accounting for Nature model.
 This model sought to establish a practical, affordable and scientifically robust framework for applying scientific information about the biophysical condition of environmental assets (e.g. native vegetation, soil, rivers, estuaries, fauna) into a metric termed an Econd.

 In 2010, with the financial support of The Ian Potter Foundation, the Wentworth Group partnered with Australia’s 56 Regional Natural Resource Management authorities, and in cooperation with scientists, economists and statisticians in universities and Commonwealth and state government agencies, undertook a 4-year landscape scale proof-of-concept trial to test the practical application of the Accounting for Nature model.
 The practical experience of this trial resulted in a revised Accounting for Nature methodology that was published in November 2016.

-The Accounting for Nature method is a free, publically available, open-source methodology that sets out a process for creating a common unit of measure to describe the condition of environmental assets, at the landscape scale, that can also measure changes in the condition of those environmental assets over time.
+The Accounting for Nature method is a free, publicly available, open-source methodology that sets out a process for creating a common unit of measure to describe the condition of environmental assets, at the landscape scale, that can also measure changes in the condition of those environmental assets over time.